Feeding and feedback processes in the Spiderweb proto-intracluster medium: Morphology of X-ray emission

 To explore the properties of the X-ray surface brightness associated with the proto-ICM thermal emission, we proceeded according to the following steps:\ 1) we calculate the number of total counts within specific selected regions in the soft and hard bands, excluding unresolved sources and jet regions; 2) we calculate the area of each selected region after removing the masked areas; 3) we sample the soft and hard band background from a source-free annulus with inner and outer radius of 16 and 29.5 arcsec, respectively, as described in \citet{2022bTozzi}; 4) we calculate the vignetting correction in the soft and hard bands, using the monochromatic exposure maps at 1.5 and 4.5 keV, respectively; 5) we then compute the net detected counts and associated Poissonian uncertainty after subtracting the background rescaled by the geometrical area and applying the vignetting correction; 6) using XSPEC v.12.12.0, we calculate the conversion factor from the count rate to energy flux, assuming a thermal spectrum with $kT=2$ keV and a Galactic absorption of $N_{H}^{Gal}=3.18 \times 10^{20}$ cm$^{-2}$ according to the HI map of the Milky Way \citep{2016HI4PI}; 7) finally, we obtain the average surface brightness of each selected region in units of erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
 These steps are synthesized by the relation:

-where \emph{ECF} is the energy conversion factor from count rate to energy flux and is equal to $\sim 1.11\times10^{-12}$ erg/s/cm$^{2}$/cts; \emph{CTS} is the number of total counts observed in the image within a given region; \emph{BCK} is the number of total counts observed in the background region; \emph{$A_S$} and \emph{$A_{BCK}$} are the area values corresponding to the selected region and the background region, respectively; { $T_{exp}$ is the total exposure time of the observation after removing the dead time intervals and possible high background rate intervals.
+where \emph{ECF} is the energy conversion factor from count rate to energy flux and is equal to $\sim 1.20\times10^{-11}$ erg/s/cm$^{2}$/cts in the soft band and $\sim 1.24\times10^{-11}$ erg/s/cm$^{2}$/cts in the hard band; \emph{CTS} is the number of total counts observed in the image within a given region; \emph{BCK} is the number of total counts observed in the background region; \emph{$A_S$} and \emph{$A_{BCK}$} are the area values corresponding to the selected region and the background region, respectively; { $T_{exp}$ is the total exposure time of the observation after removing the dead time intervals and possible high background rate intervals.
 The ratio \emph{$Expmap_{Max}$/$Expmap_S$} is the vignetting correction that is applied to the net counts (observed where the exposure map has the value $Expmap_S$) to compute the signal that would be obtained at the aimpoint (where the exposure map reaches the maximum value $Expmap_{Max}$).
 The maps are computed separately in the soft and hard bands and describe the effective area in $cm^{2}$ at each position in the field of view and, thus, bring the information on the sensitivity of the instruments. } Since the signal from the surface brightness is very low, our approach consist in measuring the surface brightness in regions selected specifically to identify possible features of the proto-ICM projected distribution and quantify the corresponding statistical significance.